franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

 'a1', for example, represents the left half of your screen, 'a2' the right half of your screen.
-To get the entire list of possible scenarios, see section [Automatic Resizing and Positioning - Keyboard](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#automatic-resizing-and-positioning---keyboard) above.
+To get the entire list of possible scenarios, see section [Automatic Resizing and Positioning - Keyboard](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#automatic-resizing-and-positioning---keyboard).

 ### Custom Wallpapers